 There can be many reasons for a penis to be bent.
-It is often normal to have a penis curve slightly upwards, right or left when erect.
-However if you have more than a slight curve it could be symptomatic of Peyronie’s Disease.
+It is not unusual have a penis curve slightly upwards, right or left when erect.
+However if you are concerned that the curve is more than slight, it could be symptomatic of Peyronie’s Disease.
 The primary cause of the disease is so far unknown but can be attributed to a variety of things.Read More »Why is my penis bent?

 Penile curvature is much more prevalent among men than originally thought, suggesting that Peyronie’s disease is underdiagnosed, Australian researchers say.